katan42/netpractice/README.md

 ```
 then navigate to `http://localhost:49242` (or whatever port you chose).

-### Exporting configurations

-Enter your intranet login on the welcome screen before starting — the exported files are tied to it.
-Solve a level, then press **Get my config** to download that level's configuration file *before* clicking **Next level**.
-The logs at the bottom of the page show the hop-by-hop path of each test packet and are the fastest way to find which device is dropping it.

-### Submission

-All 10 exported configuration files (one per level) go at the root of the repository, alongside this README.

----

 ## 🧠 Concepts I worked through

 ### 🔢 What an IP address actually is